sampoder/hackatory/README.md

-# hackatory
+# 📦 Hackatory

-📦 inventory management made easy for hackathons! (aka no more lost hardware)
+Inventory management made easy for hackathons!
+AKA no more lost hardware and angry hardware lenders.
+Fun times!